16. Environments and evaluation (*)#

 All environments related to packages are locked, which means that we cannot

-change any bindings within their frames; compare help("lockEnvironment")
+change any bindings inside their frames; compare help("lockEnvironment")

 .